vippsas/vipps-recurring-api/vipps-recurring-api.md

 while we are attempting to charge.

 **Important:** We do not "leak" the customers' information about insufficient funds, blocked cards, or other problems.
-Users are informed about all such problems in the Vipps MobilePay app, which is the only place they can be corrected.
+Users are informed about all such problems in the Vipps or MobilePay app, which is the only place they can be corrected.
 The merchant's customer service should always ask the user to check in the app if a charge has failed.